idleberg/cosmic-esbuild/README.md

 });
 ```

-Alternatively, use the `satisfies` keyword.
+Alternatively, make use the `satisfies` operator introduced in TypeScript 4.9:

 ```typescript
 import type { BuildOptions } from "esbuild";